ali-raheem/passphrase/README.md

 Takes a wordlist and randomly generates an 8 word phrase from it.
 It then provides an estimate of the minimum entropy per word.

 This is the entropy per word that a secure random shuffling would produce.
 Even if an assailant gives you a pre-cooked wordlist passphrase filters it for repeated words.
-And this entropy minimum is still valid **so long as clojure rand-nth randomness is ensured**.
+And this entropy minimum is still valid **so long as Java's SecureRandom prng is secure**.

 Using the default /usr/share/dict/words list on my Fedora 27 I get >18 bits per word making a full 8 word phrase >144 bits of entropy.